github/codeql/docs/language/learn-ql/cpp/introduce-libraries-cpp.rst

 The rest of this topic summarizes the available CodeQL classes and corresponding C/C++ constructs.

+.. pull-quote:: Note

-NOTE: You can find related classes and features using the query console's auto-complete feature.
-You can also press *F3* to jump to the definition of any element; library files are opened in new tabs in the console.
+   You can find related classes and features using the query console's auto-complete feature.
+You can also press *F3* to jump to the definition of any element.
+Library files are opened in new tabs in the console.

 Summary of the library classes
 ------------------------------